U.K.-U.S. prize challenges

 Structure of the prize challenges

-The challenges, which are free to enter, are taking the form of a multi-stage competition involving a white paper submission, prototype development, and a red-teaming phase.
+The challenges, which were free to enter, took the form of a multi-stage competition involving a white paper submission, prototype development, and a red-teaming phase.

-Participants can select one track or both tracks, or for extra points, develop a solution that works for both.
+Participants could select one track or both tracks, or for extra points, develop a solution that works for both.

 Track 1